-- (h) except in the circumstances contemplated in section 50, discloses information acquired by him or her in the course of his or her duties or in the performance of his or her functions under this Act. - (3) Any person convicted of an offence referred to in subsection (2) is liable- - (a) in the case of a first conviction of an offence referred to in subsection (2)(a), 5 (b), (c), (d) or (e), to a fine or to imprisonment for a period not exceeding two years or to both such fine and such imprisonment; - (b) in the case of a second or subsequent conviction of an offence referred to in subsection (2)(a), (b), (c), (d) or (e), to a fine or to imprisonment for a period not exceeding four years or to both such fine and such imprisonment; - (c) in the case of a first conviction of an offence referred to in subsection (2)(f), (g) or (h), to a fine or to imprisonment for a period not exceeding two years or to both such fine and such imprisonment; and - (d) in the case of a second or subsequent conviction of an offence referred to in subsection (2)(f), (g) or (h), to a fine or to imprisonment for a period not 15 exceeding four years or to both a fine and such imprisonment.
+- (e) at the sale of propagating material for the purposes of propagation or multiplication, uses a denomination- (i) for such material which is different from the denomination registered in - terms of this Act for the variety in question or uses the registered denomination of another variety of the same kind of plant; or - (ii) which corresponds so closely to a registered denomination that it is misleading; - (f) falsely holds himself or herself to be the Registrar, an employee or an authorised person; or - (g) makes a document or causes a document to be made which purports to be a 10 certificate, authorisation or other document or label issued in terms of this Act. - (3) Any person convicted of an offence referred to in subsection (2) is liable- - (a) in the case of a first conviction of an offence referred to in subsection (2)(a), (b), (c), (d) or (e), to a fine or to imprisonment for a period not exceeding two years or to both such fine and such imprisonment; - (b) in the case of a second or subsequent conviction of an offence referred to in subsection (2)(a), (b), (c), (d) or (e), to a fine or to imprisonment for a period not exceeding four years or to both such fine and such imprisonment; - (c) in the case of a first conviction of an offence referred to in subsection (2)(f), (g) or (h), to a fine or to imprisonment for a period not exceeding two years or to 20 both such fine and such imprisonment; and - (d) in the case of a second or subsequent conviction of an offence referred to in subsection (2)(f), (g) or (h), to a fine or to imprisonment for a period not exceeding four years or to both a fine and such imprisonment.